Manakshni/M2_Embedded_Touchless-Handwash-Timer/1_Requirements/README.md

              Included suction cup can be placed on bottom, on back, or WASH can be used without touching.
              Beep alerts at each step optional.
              Can access for 24/7 and Easy to operate.

+## Cost
+             Due  to  the  constant  maintenance  and refills  that  come  along  with  paper  towel dispensers, automatic hand Washer are cost-effective solutions.
+Not only must paper towels be refilled, but there are also costs associated with the production and clean-up of paper towels.
+For example additional trash bags and cleaning products are needed to dispose of the  paper towels  and reduce  the  spread of  germs through  towels  left on  counter  tops. maintenance, decreasing the total cost for maintaining the restroom.

 # SWOT Analysis